Overview and Statistics

 RECOVERY: $600,000 SETTLEMENT

-This very interesting case started when a vehicle crossed the yellow line and hit the plaintiff’s car head-on.
-This collision was actually precipitated by another crash.
+This very interesting case started when a vehicle crossed the yellow line and hit the plaintiff’s car head-on precipitated by another crash.
 A third vehicle crashed into and propelled the car that eventually hit the plaintiff’s own automobile.
-The injuries to the plaintiff were overwhelming.
-She sustained herniated disks, ACL tears, MCL sprains, and significant soft tissue damage in the neck.
-Shortly after this accident, she fell down a flight of stairs and greatly exacerbated these harms; although, she claimed that the injuries from the car accident caused her to fall.
-Besides significant medical costs, she incurred a lot of property damages and lost wages because she could not work.
-She sued both of the other drivers arguing that they were each 50% at fault for the original crash.
+The injuries to the plaintiff were overwhelming and involved sustained herniated discs, ACL tears, MCL sprains, and significant soft tissue damage in the neck.
+Shortly after this accident, the plaintiff fell down a flight of stairs and greatly exacerbated these harms; although, she claimed that the injuries from the car accident caused her to fall.
+Besides significant medical costs, the plaintiff incurred significant property damages and lost wages because she was unable to work.
+She sued both drivers arguing that they were each 50% at fault for the original crash.
 Neither denied liability for the collision but they did refute fault for the fall and for the extent of her injuries.
 All parties agreed to settle out of court for $600,000.

 CASE NAME: GIEBLER v.
 UNION PAC.
 R.R.
 CO.

 In this case, the plaintiff was a 54-year-old engineer who had just arrived for work.
 He parked his car and proceeded to walk to his job site when another car struck him on the side.
 As a result, he sustained significant neck and shoulder injuries that required multiple surgeries.
-He sued the railroad company that employed both him and the driver.
-He claimed that the driver was acting within the scope of his employment, and therefore, the company should be liable for the driver’s actions under the liability theory of respondeat superior.
+He sued the railroad company that employed the driver and him.
+The plaintiff claimed that the driver was acting within the scope of his employment, and therefore, his employer should be liable for the driver’s actions under the liability theory of respondeat superior.
 The company denied liability, arguing that the driver was not acting in the course of his employment, and also claimed that the plaintiff was negligent in failing to keep a proper lookout.
 Neither side could agree upon liability, so the case went to trial where the jury found for the plaintiff; although, they still apportioned 5% of responsibility to the plaintiff.
 Therefore, the judge lowered the $1,500,000 jury award to $1,371,322.86 for medical costs, pain and suffering, lost wages, and other claimed damages.

 CASE NAME: SCUDDER v.
 HAMMOND

-Four passengers were travelling along a highway in Missouri when a car in the opposite lane crossed over the median and smashed right into it.
-The opposing driver, Mr. Hamilton, claimed that another driver, Mr. Hammond, had caused him to cross over because he came recklessly close to crashing into him.
+Four passengers were travelling along a highway in Missouri when a car in the opposite lane crossed over the median and crashed into it.
+The opposing driver, Mr. Hamilton, claimed that another driver, Mr. Hammond, had caused him to cross over because he steered recklessly close to crashing into him.
 The four passengers all suffered injuries to the neck, face, and other parts of the body.
-They sued both drivers and the Hammond’s employer.
+The plaintiffs sued both drivers and Hammond’s employer.
 However, at trial, they could not sufficiently illustrate that Hammond caused Hamilton to cross over and crash into the plaintiffs.
 Therefore, all responsibility fell onto Hamilton and the jury gave $3,085,000 to the group of plaintiffs.